ovrheat/raspberry_rtl_wh1080/README.md

 '10' is my station altitude in meters.
 You must change this to YOUR station altitude (in meters), otherwise your pressure reading could be incorrect.

-Another thing to look for is this line, especially you BananaPi users:
+Another thing to look for is this line, **especially you BananaPi users**:

 **char *fileName = "/dev/i2c-1"; //<------- If your Raspberry is an older model and pressure doesn't work,
 	// try changing '1' to '0'.
 Also change it to '2' if you are using a BananaPi! ("/dev/i2c-2";)**

 It's self-explaining, I hope.
-If something doesn't work with pressure and you are sure of your correct BMP085 wiring, then try changing that '/dev/i2c-1' in '/dev/i2c-0' .
-BananaPi users MUST change this from
+If something doesn't work with pressure and you are sure of your correct BMP085 wiring, then try changing that '/dev/i2c-1' in '/dev/i2c-0' . **BananaPi users MUST change this** from

 **"/dev/i2c-1";**